Summary of what I know and where to get more info…

 Understanding More Science Behind the Conditions

 Research Updates!
-Get research updates and local event info from Dysautonomia International, a patient advocacy group that raises money itself to fund dysautonomia research: Dysautonomia International’s Email List
+Get research updates and local event info from Dysautonomia International, a patient advocacy group that raises money itself to fund dysautonomia research.
+Frequent updates are found on their Facebook page, and occasional updates are sent to Dysautonomia International’s Email List.

 Histamine!
 I write about the great many roles this helpful (and sometimes unhelpful) little chemical can play: What’s Histamine Doing in Your Body?